 - It Can Think: It appeared to understand when Palpatine called it "just an animal", giving him a Death Glare, and it also understood that Palpatine was the one who ordered its destruction.

-- I Know You Know I Know: It is strongly implied that Palpatine knows damn well that the Zillo Beast can think and simply doesn't care; it is also strongly implied that he realises that the Beast is after him specifically and why, meaning that he is essentially playing a sadistic game with it.
+- I Know You Know I Know: It is strongly implied that Palpatine knows damn well that the Zillo Beast can think and simply doesn't care; it is also strongly implied that he realizes that the Beast is after him specifically and why, meaning that he is essentially playing a sadistic game with it.

 - The Juggernaut: It shrugs off almost everything that is thrown at it and continues on completely unhindered.